Winter Non-Christmas Decorating

 Take Out the Color

 The holidays are a nostalgic, emotion-filled assault on our senses.
 Deep, rich colors like Christmas reds surround us for weeks.
 After all the hustle, simplifying your surroundings comes as a welcome respite.
 Start by taking out the color – leaving neutral whites and metallics behind.
+Other neutral holiday decor like snowman decorations can persist long after the calendar changes over.

-DIY Tip: This is a great opportunity to “refresh” floral arrangements, wreaths and garlands with new stems.
-Or use what you have: spray paint old, unused silk flowers white and sprinkle with glitter.
+DIY Tip: This is a great opportunity to “refresh” floral arrangements, wreaths, and garlands with new stems.
+Or use what you have: spray paint old, unused silk flowers white, and sprinkle with glitter.

 Money-Saving Hint: Cruise the thrift stores after Christmas.
 Lots of florals and arrangements wind up there.
 Or check out dollar stores.
 Decorating updates don’t have to break the bank.